23rd Ohio Infantry Regiment: Antietam

 A. P. Hill's division arrived at 3:30 p.m.
 Hill divided his column, with two brigades moving southeast to guard his flank and the other three, about 2,000 men, moving to the right of Toombs's brigade and preparing for a counterattack.
 At 3:40 p.m., Gregg's South Carolina brigade, supportedon the left by Branch's North Carolina and Archer's Tennessee brides on the left, hit the 16th Connecticut in Harland's 2nd Brigade on Rodman's left flank in the forty-acre cornfield of farmer John Otto.
 The Connecticut men were some of the many raw recruits in the AoP and had been in service for only three weeks, and their line disintegrated with 185 casualties.
 The 4th Rhode Island on their right amid the high stalks of corn, were disoriented and surprised by Confederates were wearing Union uniforms captured at Harpers Ferry and carrying flags that looked very similar to the national colors.
 Lest they fire on friendly troops, they held their fire when they saw Gregg's Rebels who in turn let loose uncontested musketry until the 43th Rhode Island realizing their tragic error also broke and ran.
 The 8th Connecticut, far out in advance and isolated, were enveloped and driven down the hills toward Antietam Creek.

 Hill pushed his division forward and formed them in a line along the Harper's Ferry Road with an eye to attack east toward Antietam Creek.
 Meanwhile, Ewing, having heard of Rebels appearing on the front left - Gregg's men, ordered Comly and Jones to take the 23rd and 30th Ohio forward at the double-quick to stop them.
 Unfortunately, arriving too late to prevent the rout of Harland's 2nd Brigade, they were still able to push west under heavy fire into Otto's cornfield, the 23rd Ohio on the right and the 30th on the left, to reach a stone wall, with Jones's men passing through the northern section of the cornfield.
 At the stone wall, the 23rd and 30th Ohio opened fire on Archer's Tennessee brigade advancing toward them over a plowed field in their front. and nearly brought the Confederate advance to a halt.
+According to Burnside's official report, "by a brilliant change of front he saved the left from being completely driven in."